Saint Paul Piano Teachers Association

 13. Open to the Public.
 Both preliminary and final auditions are open to the public, and all participants are encouraged to attend the finalists’ evening auditions.

 15. Communication with the Judges.
-No student, parent, or teacher may communicate with the judges at any time.
+Aside from a greeting when entering the room, no student, parent, or teacher may communicate with the judges at any time.
 If you have any questions or concerns about the event, please speak with the concerto competition coordinator.
 No one is allowed to discuss performance details with the judges, and the decision of the judges is final.

 16. Memorization.
 While memorization is not required to participate in the preliminary round and receive the judges' critiques, only those individuals performing their concerto memorized will be considered as possible finalists.

 17. Disqualification.
-Please review these guidelines well, and discuss them with your students, as infractions of these rules will result in disqualification.
+Please review these guidelines well, and discuss them with your students and student families, as infractions of these rules will result in disqualification.

 Register and pay online at: